AppalachiaInteractive/com.appalachia.legal/project-template/LEGAL.md

 # Open Source

+*The most recent version of this document can be found [here](https://github.com/AppalachiaInteractive/com.appalachia.legal/blob/main/project-template/LEGAL.md).*

-The following is legal information for all consumers and contributors of Appalachia Interactive open source projects.
+> The following is legal information for all consumers and contributors of Appalachia Interactive open source projects.

-These projects can be found in their source code form on Github.
+> These projects can be found in their source code form on Github.
 Some of them can be found in a packaged form on OpenUPM.

 ## Legal Information

-The most recent version of this document can be found [here](https://github.com/AppalachiaInteractive/com.appalachia.legal/blob/main/project-template/LEGAL.md).

 This document will cover several topics: